fl101/awardfares-blog/_posts/2023-10-26-thai-business-review-2023.md

 Overall it was a great flight.
 I knew that the cabin was of an older type, so I came into the trip knowing that I wouldn't be expecting the latest and greatest in terms of hard product.
 However, what really surprised me was the fantastic service and crew on this flight.
 Also, the food was good, the seat was comfortable, and I was able to rest and watch some movies.

-Next time I hope I can try the new THAI Airways cabin instead, which at the time of writing this, is only available on their London, Osaka, and Tokyo routes.",
+Next time I hope I can try the new Thai Airways cabin instead, which at the time of writing this, is only available on their London, Osaka, and Tokyo routes.",
     "reviewRating": {
       "@type": "Rating",
       "ratingValue": "3.9",